Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 pros

 The main advantage of Augmentin is its resistance to bacteria that produce beta-lactamase enzymes, which is possible due to clavulanic acid in its composition.
-Augmentin acts against many strains of gram-positive and gram-negative bacteria that can trigger the development of prostatitis.
+Augmentin acts against many strains of gram-positive and gram-negative bacteria that can provoke the development of prostatitis.

 The drug is available in tablets, in the form of a powder for the preparation of a suspension, in the form of a powder for intravenous and intramuscular administration.
-This is also an important advantage of Augmentin, as it makes it possible to use it for different groups of patients.
+This is also an important advantage of the drug Augmentin, as it makes it possible to use it for different groups of patients.

 Minuses